zots0127/trae_projects/README.md

-## Project Overview

-PhosIrDB is a curated dataset of phosphorescent Ir(III) complexes designed to enable end‑to‑end data‑driven discovery.
-This project provides:
+# Bioresorbable, Light-Emitting Triboelectric Implants Enabled by Nano-Engineered Ir(III) Emitters

+## Machine-Learning-Assisted Molecular Design Workflow

+This repository contains the **computational and machine learning workflow** supporting the research paper *"Bioresorbable, light-emitting triboelectric implants enabled by nano-engineered Ir(III) emitters"*.

+While the broader research introduces a new paradigm for transient bioelectronics, this code specifically implements the **data-driven molecular design** component.
+It enables the discovery of efficient Ir(III) emitters by:
-- Automated training across multiple ML models (XGBoost, LightGBM, CatBoost, Random Forest, etc.) with cross‑validation and unified comparison.
+- Automated training of ensemble models (XGBoost, CatBoost, LightGBM) to predict photoluminescence quantum yield (PLQY) and emission wavelength.
-- Molecular feature extraction using RDKit (Morgan fingerprints + configurable descriptor sets), supporting multi‑ligand combination (`L1`, `L2`, `L3`) via mean/sum/concat.
-- Virtual database assembly and large‑scale prediction to identify high‑PLQY candidates, with figures and summary tables.
+- Virtual screening of combinatorial libraries to identify candidates with human-vision-aligned phosphorescence.
-- Analysis utilities, including stratified performance analysis and SHAP‑based interpretability for key models.
-- Reproducible workflow scripts that produce reports, plots, and exportable results in one run.

-## Getting Started

-- Recommended OS: Linux or macOS.
-- Environment setup: run `uv.sh` to create a Python 3.9 virtual environment and install all dependencies.
-- Full workflow: run `run_workflow.sh` to execute end‑to‑end training, evaluation, virtual database prediction, figures, and reports.
+- Providing interpretable SHAP analysis to guide molecular engineering.

 ## Quick Start